POLICY MANUAL (UPDATED 9-22-2021)

 SSC will use an accredited, certified, and licensed testing laboratory.
 The employee will be provided a written notice of the test result report within 3 working days of the employer’s receipt of the result.
 Upon a positive result, we may request disclosure of any medications that he/she are taking that might affect the reliability of the result.
 At this time, the employee will be provided the opportunity to explain the positive result.
 A second confirmatory retest will be requested and shall be paid for by the employee.

 Upon the confirmation of a positive test, the employee will be offered the opportunity to participate, at the employee’s own expense, in a drug or alcohol treatment or counseling program.
 If the employee refuses to participate, fails to participate or does not successfully complete the program, he/she may be terminated.

 All employees will also receive additional safety training at orientation.
 Review of safety procedures and training videos are to be watched yearly.

 To ensure internal equity, starting salaries are determined based on the applicant’s prior experience and/or education directly related to the position.

 The compensation program is designed to reward staff members for developing skills and competencies in their current jobs.
 It also supports career development by giving a staff member the opportunity to move into a different job within a career path.

 Staff members are eligible for a merit increase annually.
 Merit increases are based on the staff member’s performance during the prior year as well as if a salary increase is available within the pay range for their position.
-Janitorial/cleaning staff have a salary range to a maximum of $15/hour.
+Janitorial/cleaning staff have a salary range based on the buildings they are cleaning.
 Other positions are left to the discretion of the President.